openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0007-include-organizations-in-tokens.rst

 Organizational Types in the edX System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the edX system, the 2 most prevalent organizational relationships
-are:
+Here are a few organizational relationships that exist in the edX system:

 * **Organization as a Content Provider**